LeMimit/foxy-changelog/README.md

 ### Other projects

-`foxy-changelog.toml` is recommanded way.
+`foxy-project.toml` is recommanded way.

-The following configuration block can be added to the `foxy-changelog.toml` file.
+The following configuration block can be added to the `foxy-project.toml` file.

 ```toml
 [changelog]